 Running for Brews Tempe's Group Run

 Every Tuesday at 7 p.m., Running for Brews Tempe does something we can all get behind: They run a little bit, so that they can drink a lot.
 The group bills itself as a “Social Running Club” — all skill levels are welcome, and the club is not competitive.
 Here’s the deal: You meet up with the group, run a 5K route at whatever pace you feel comfortable, then go out for drinks at Blasted Barley Beer Company afterwards.
 Beyond the obvious incentives of “personal fitness” and “beer,” Running for Brews offers some extra bonuses.
 Each week there’s a raffle and a theme.
-Find more details about the (free!) weekly event on Running for Brews Tempe’s Facebook page, and be sure to fill out a waiver on their website.
+Find more details about the (free!) weekly event on Running for Brews Tempe’s Facebook page

 In Search of Scorpions! at Cave Creek Regional Park

 Scorpions are fun, right?
 Right?!
 If you agree, grab the creepy, crawly, stinging, predatory bug lover in your life and head out to this event from 7 to 9 p.m. on August 21.
 The search party, sponsored by the Maricopa County Parks & Recreation Department

 , is sure to give you the willies in the best way.
 Aspiring Scorpion-seekers are advised to wear good hiking shoes and to bring plenty of water and a flashlight (blacklights are also permitted).
 Pets are not allowed on this walk.
 Ranger Mark Paulet can answer any other questions you might have about the Scorpion Hunt — he can be contacted at [email protected]

 .
 Park entry is $6 per vehicle.